Crucifixion series

 This series consists of 5 environmental art sculptures that I assembled to help further critical awareness of our fellow sentient beings on our planet.

-1-The Walrus Skull is 50 years old, has 18 inch ivory tusks with Native scrimshaw carved into them.
+1-The Walrus Skull is 50 years old, has 18 inch ivory tusks with Native Inuit (Eskimo) scrimshaw carved into them.
 A cultural artifact in itself.

 2-The African Lion skull is quite significant because of its unfortunate status of almost being endangered.

-3-The 8 foot American Alligator skeleton is positioned similar to the Egyptian God Sobek.
+3-The 8 foot American Alligator skeleton is positioned similar to the ancient Egyptian crocodile God Sobek.

 4-The first skeleton that I completed was the Monkey.
 I thought that being a primate it would be easiest but it still took me 40 hours of research, drilling and wiring to complete.